hoodoer/JS-Tap/README.md

 https://127.0.0.1:8443
 ```

-Pressing the "Inject JS-Tap payload" button will run the JS-Tap payload.
+Pressing the "Inject JS-Tap payload" button will run the DOM Beacon payload.
 This works for either implant or trap mode.
 You may need to point the monkeyPatchLab application at a new JS-Tap server location for loading the payload file, you can find this set in the **injectPayload()** function in **main.js**

 ```
 function injectPayload()